Lakr233/BBackupp/README.md

 - [x] Receive notifications throughout the backup process.
 - [x] Includes a simple alive checker via GET request.

+If this app helps you out, consider a [donate](https://github.com/sponsors/Lakr233).

 ## ~~Partial Open Source Notice~~

 ~~Starting from version 2.0, certain components are not included in the open-source repository:~~